Healthy Apple Crisp

 Frequently Asked Questions

-While very similar, a brown betty typically uses flour in the topping.
-A crisp, on the other hand, typically contains oats.
+While very similar, a brown Betty typically uses flour in the topping.
+A crisp, on the other hand, usually contains oats.

 Should you cover apple crisp when baking?

-There is no need to cover an apple crisp as the apples are par-baked first.
-This means that when the crisp topping is added, once its golden brown it can be removed from the oven.
+Covering an apple crisp is unnecessary since the apples are par-baked first.
+This means that when the crisp topping is added, it can be removed from the oven once it’s golden brown.

 healthy apple crisp recipe.